oconnor663/blake3_aead/readme.md

   that the cipher considers secret, they'll probably publish outputs from seek
-  0. It's _slightly_ harder to exploit accidental leaks of the message authenticator (which has pseudorandom input) than it is to exploit leaks of the AD authenticator or the key stream, so it's preferable to put the message authenticator at seek 0.
+  0. It's _slightly_ harder to exploit accidental leaks of the message authenticator (which has pseudorandom input) than it is to exploit leaks of the AD authenticator or the keystream, so it's preferable to put the message authenticator at seek 0.
 - There are implementations of BLAKE3 that support the XOF but don't support seeking.
-If the key stream was at seek 0, a programmer who only needed to get decryption working might be tempted to ignore the auth tag, as a shortcut to avoid switching to a different BLAKE3 implementation.
+If the keystream was at seek 0, a programmer who only needed to get decryption working might be tempted to ignore the auth tag, as a shortcut to avoid switching to a different BLAKE3 implementation.
 Putting the keystream higher in the output space removes this temptation.

 ### Nonce length